A Comprehensive Guide to Advanced Primary Care Management (APCM)

 The Role of RPM in Supporting APCM

-Integrating remote patient monitoring (RPM) with APCM allows providers to monitor patients between visits, catching potential issues early and reducing the likelihood of acute complications.
+Integrating RPM with APCM allows providers to monitor patients between visits, catching potential issues early and reducing the likelihood of acute complications.
 RPM is especially useful for patients with chronic conditions like hypertension, diabetes, or heart disease, as it enables continuous tracking of vital health data.

 How RPM complements APCM: